Greetings from the Commandant

 Our leader development program is overseen by the Major General W. Thomas Rice Center for Leader Development, which offers a minor in leadership studies.
-The center sponsors the Cutchins Distinguished Lecture Series, and has brought to campus recognized leaders and opinion-makers including Colin Powell, Stephen Ambrose, George Will, Doris Kearns-Goodwin, Tim Russert, Mary Matalin, and James Carville.
-The center also presents a regular lecture series by distinguished leaders from across the Nation as well as the outstanding leadership curriculum for all cadets.
+The center sponsors the Cutchins Leadership Lecture Series and has brought to campus recognized leaders and opinion-makers such as Colin Powell, Clinton Romesha, Christine Todd Whitman, Bill Bradley, Douglas Brinkley, and Tom Ridge.